ajaydeshmukh29/ajaydeshmukh29/README.md

 # 👋 Hi, I'm Ajay Deshmukh

-**E&TC Engineer → IT/Software Developer** | Pune, Maharashtra
+**E&TC Engineer → Software Developer** | Pune, Maharashtra

-Transitioning from Electronics & Telecommunication into Software Development.
+An adaptable engineer with a rigorous foundation in multi-paradigm programming and systems thinking.
+Combining an Electronics background with robust software development practices to build clean, efficient, and maintainable code.
 Currently leveling up in **C# & JavaScript** + building a strong foundation with C, C++, Java & Python.

 `Open to SDE roles` `Fresher`